I am having trouble housetraining my new puppy/dog. What can I do to make it easier?

 Never rub your puppy’s nose in his stool: punishing your dog after the fact doesn’t work.
 If your puppy has made a mistake, and you don’t catch him in the act, it’s finished.
 If you catch him, then say ‘no,’ and take him outside right away.
 It’s much better to avoid the mistake by tying him to your side with a 6-foot leash or confining the dog in a pen, a crate or a puppy-proofed room.
 If he has an accident, clean it up with an enzyme product, and chalk it up to having a puppy.

 Remember each dog is different and will have their own timetable for how long the housetraining process will take.
-For further information, check out the books Way To Go! and The Puppy Primer by Patricia McConnell (available for sale at BAHS Front Desk) or refer to House Training Your Puppy and House Training Your Adult Dog.
+For further information, check out the books Way To Go! and The Puppy Primer by Patricia McConnell (available for sale in the lobby at the main shelter) or refer to House Training Your Puppy and House Training Your Adult Dog.

 I have a new baby in the house/on the way.
 What can I do to prepare my pet(s)?